-In this blog post, Matthew Creswick, Global Marketing Director at Huble Digital, goes through some of the worst B2B website practices he’s seen in 2019 and highlights what businesses shouldn’t be doing.
+In this blog post, we go through some of the worst B2B website practices he’s seen in 2019 and highlight what businesses shouldn’t be doing.
 Avoid making these mistakes and avoid devaluing your website.
 It is worth a lot more than you think!

 Buyer behaviour has changed tremendously.

 Nowadays your customers, long before they even think about buying from you, go online to do a bit of research about your company, products and services.